devgovi/Portpass/README.md

 # Portpass

-Portpass is a portable password manager, which uses a local SQLite database that can be exported to a CSV file.
+Portpass is a portable password manager, which uses a local SQLite<br>database that can be exported to a CSV file.

-You are also able to import data with the accepted format into the application.
+You are also able to import data with the accepted format<br>into the application.

-The data format headers should be as follow: entryId, username, password, website, notes, tags, dateCreated, dateModified.
+The data format headers should be as follow:
+- entryId,
+- username,
+- password,
+- website,
+- notes,
+- tags,
+- dateCreated,
+- dateModified.

 ## NOTE: